diversen/shell-gpt-php/README.md

 Or build it yourself:

-You will need to install `phar-composer`
+You will need to install `phar-composer`.
 Instructions can be found on this link:
 [https://github.com/clue/phar-composer](https://github.com/clue/phar-composer).